 What are revenue operations tools?

 Revenue operations (RevOps) tools are software that manages the data, processes, and workflows connecting marketing, sales, and customer success.
 This includes lead routing, data enrichment, deduplication, account scoring, intent signals, and workflow automation.
-They keep your GTM stack running cleanly so reps focus on selling instead of fighting dirty data, misrouted leads, and broken integrations.
+They keep your GTM stack running cleanly so reps focus on selling.

 What's the difference between ABM and intent data?

 ABM (Account-Based Marketing) is a strategy where you target specific high-value accounts with personalized campaigns.
 Intent data tells you which accounts are actively researching topics related to your product.
-Tools like Demandbase combine both: you define your target account list, and intent data tells you which accounts are in-market right now.
-Think of ABM as the strategy and intent data as the timing signal that makes it effective.
+Tools like Demandbase combine both: you define your target account list, and intent data tells you which of those accounts are in-market right now.

 Do I need a lead routing tool if I use Salesforce?